billhamlin145/forescout-policies/README.md

 # forescout-policies
-Examples and other information about policies
+Examples and other information about policies.

-Policies are the core of the Forescout NAC configuration, telling the NAC what to do.
-They are built upon the infrastructure, which consists setting up the network, and the means for discovering and controlling devices on the network.
-Once the infrastructure in place, we can start implementing the policies.
+The docs folder will have documents about policies.
+The useful-examples folder will have some useful examples.